TN 180 (01-21)

 • Inform the beneficiary, recipient, or representative payee of the advantages of the Direct Express debit card in GN 02402.007; and

 • Advise the individual receiving benefits that they can change their direct deposit in person, by calling their local field office, or by calling SSA at 1-800-772-1213.
-(Make sure individual is aware that in order to change their direct deposit, that they must have their old bank account RTN and DAN information).
+(Make sure the individual is aware that to change their direct deposit, they must have their old bank account RTN and DAN).

-• When an individual requests to begin direct deposit, change, or cancel his or her direct deposit, always remind the individual to notify SSA of any change of mailing address.
+• When an individual requests to enroll in, change, or cancel their direct deposit, always remind them to notify SSA of any change in mailing address.
 Failure to do so may cause suspension of benefits when SSA attempts to contact the person.

 NOTE: If a Direct Deposit Auto-Enrollment Fraud Prevention (DDFP) Block is on the record, the beneficiary, recipient or rep payee is required to make direct deposit changes to the record in person.